superduper-io/superduper/docs/content/tutorials/rag.md

 # Basic RAG tutorial

 :::info
-In this tutorial we show you how to do retrieval augmented generation (RAG) with `uperduper`.
+In this tutorial we show you how to do retrieval augmented generation (RAG) with `superduper`.
-Note that this is just an example of the flexibility and power which `superduper` gives to developers. `superduper` is about much more than RAG and LLMs.
+Note that this is just an example of the flexibility and power which `Superduper` gives to developers. `Superduper` is about much more than RAG and LLMs.
 :::

-As in the vector-search tutorial we'll use `superduper` documentation for the tutorial.
+As in the vector-search tutorial we'll use `Superduper` documentation for the tutorial.
 We'll add this to a testing database by downloading the data snapshot:

 ```python